 Domestic Animal Anatomy is the study of the structure and function of the bones, muscles and organs of common domestic animals.
-The goal of the course is to present the comparative anatomy of the dog, horse and cow using hundreds of high-resolution images, animated movements and a 3D anatomy lab.
+The goal of the course is to present the comparative anatomy of the dog, cat, horse and cow using hundreds of high-resolution images, animated movements and a 3D anatomy lab.
 The course includes clinical examples and real cases to enhance students’ ability to understand how form (anatomy) dictates function (body movement and response to environment).

 BZ 110 (Principles of Animal Biology) or LIFE 102 (Attributes of Living Systems).
 Credit not allowed for both VS 333 and BMS 305 (Domestic Animal Gross Anatomy).

 This course has online exams that require a proctor.
 Online proctoring is available through ProctorU.
-For traditional site-based proctoring, a Proctor Identification Form will be required.
+Local students may take exams at the University Testing Center.

-Textbook and Materials
+Textbooks and Materials